Prince Philip, Duke of Edinburgh: Charles and Diana

-At the beginning of 1981, Philip wrote to his son Charles, counselling him to make up his mind to either propose to Lady Diana Spencer or break off their courtship.
+At the beginning of 1981 Philip wrote to his son Charles counselling him to make up his mind to either propose to Lady Diana Spencer or break off their courtship.
 Charles felt pressured by his father to make a decision and did so, proposing to Diana in February.
 They married five months later.
-By 1992, the marriage of the Prince and Princess of Wales had broken down.
+By 1992 the marriage had broken down.
 Elizabeth and Philip hosted a meeting between Charles and Diana, trying to effect a reconciliation, but without success.
-Philip wrote to Diana, expressing his disappointment at both Charles's and her extra-marital affairs, and asking her to examine both his and her behaviour from the other's point of view.
-She found the letters hard to take but nevertheless appreciated that he was acting with good intent.
-Charles and Diana separated before the end of 1992 and were divorced in 1996.
+Philip wrote to Diana, expressing his disappointment at Charles's and her extra-marital affairs and asking her to examine both his and her behaviour from the other's point of view.
+She found the letters hard to take but appreciated that he acted with good intent.
+Charles and Diana separated in 1992 and divorced in 1996.

 A year after the divorce, Diana was killed in a car crash in Paris on 31 August 1997.
 At the time, Philip was on holiday at Balmoral with the extended royal family.
-In their grief, Diana's two sons, Princes William and Harry, wanted to attend church, so Elizabeth and Philip took them that morning.
+In their grief, Diana's sons, Princes William and Harry, wanted to attend church, so Elizabeth and Philip took them that morning.
 For five days, the royal couple shielded their grandsons from the ensuing press interest by keeping them at Balmoral, where they could grieve in private.
 The royal family's seclusion caused public dismay, but the public mood changed after a live broadcast made by Elizabeth on 5 September.
-Uncertain as to whether they should walk behind her coffin during the funeral procession, Diana's sons hesitated.
+Uncertain as to whether they should walk behind their mother's coffin during the funeral procession, William and Harry hesitated.
 Philip told William: "If you don't walk, I think you'll regret it later.
 If I walk, will you walk with me?"
-On the day of the funeral, Philip, William, Harry, Charles, and Diana's brother, Earl Spencer, walked through London behind her bier.
+On the day of the funeral, Philip, William, Harry, Charles, and Diana's brother, Earl Spencer, walked through London behind her gun carriage.
 Over the next few years, Mohamed Al-Fayed, whose son Dodi Fayed was also killed in the crash, claimed that Philip had ordered the death of Diana and that the accident was staged.
 The inquest into Diana's death concluded in 2008 that there was no evidence of a conspiracy.

+In October 1994, Prince Philip became the first member of the British royal family to visit Israel.
+He travelled to Jerusalem to attend a ceremony at Yad Vashem honouring his mother, Princess Alice of Battenberg, who had been recognised as one of the Righteous Among the Nations for sheltering members of a Jewish family during the Nazi occupation of Greece.